0xPolygonMiden/miden-vm/docs/src/user_docs/assembly/code_organization.md

 #### Dynamic procedures

-The dynamic procedure instruction `dynexec` is used to execute a dynamically-specified code target whose hash is not revealed to the verifier.
-Instead of a code target being specified in the program's MAST, it is specified by the stack, and a [`DYN` node](../../design/programs.md#dyn-block) is placed in the MAST to indicate a dynamically-specified target must be executed.
+There are two dynamic procedure instructions, `dynexec` and `dyncall`, which can be used to execute a dynamically-specified code target whose hash is not revealed to the verifier.
+Instead of the code target being specified in the program's MAST, it is specified by the stack, and a [`DYN` node](../../design/programs.md#dyn-block) is placed in the MAST to indicate a dynamically-specified target must be executed.
 When computing the MAST root of programs, `DYN` nodes all have the same constant value.
-Thus, `dynexec` can be used to increase privacy, since it enables code block execution without revealing the hash of the code block to the verifier.
+Thus, `dynexec` and `dyncall` can be used to increase privacy, since they enable code block execution without revealing the hash of the code block to the verifier.

+The difference between `dynexec` and `dyncall` is that `dyncall` will change context before executing the dynamic code target, while `dynexec` will cause the code target to be executed in the current context.
+Execution contexts are explained in the [next section](./execution_contexts.md).

-Dynamic code execution is achieved by setting the top $4$ elements of the stack to the hash of the dynamic code block and then executing the following instruction:
+Dynamic code execution in the same context is achieved by setting the top $4$ elements of the stack to the hash of the dynamic code block and then executing the following instruction:

 ```
 dynexec